Creative Communities Scheme

 - Young people – the project will enable and encourage young people (under 18 years) to engage with and actively participate in the arts.

-Our funding pool for this round is around $22,000.
+Our funding pool for the current and the next funding round is about $22,000.
 The committee usually grants up to or around $2000 for a project (although this can vary depending on how many applications there are).

-To apply for Creative Communities Scheme funding, please use the application form below:
+To apply for Creative Communities Scheme funding, you will need to use the application form for that round.
+This will be posted early in 2021.

 The Creative Communities Scheme application guide gives an overview of the scheme, the criteria, and eligibility.
 Please note that eligibility criteria have changed to enable groups to include some expenses relating to hospitality/manaakitanga.